Create a new contact

 -

-If you want to use this account’s data further in the process, create a variable for the account_id with the value of:
+If you want to use this account’s data further in the workflow, create a variable for the account_id with the value of:

 $.result.id